-Species like the Yoshino cherry (P. x Yedoensis) will create a beautiful combination of white and yellow color blooms.
-Pink varieties like the Sargent cherry (P. sargentii) and Okame cherry (P. x incam) are often preferable because the pink and yellow flowers create lots of contrast when they bloom together with your other yellow flowering shrubs.
+Species like the Yoshino cherry (P. x Yedoensis) will create a beautiful combination of white and bright yellow blooms.
+Pink varieties like the Sargent cherry (P. sargentii) and Okame cherry (P. x incam) are often preferable because the pink and bright yellow blooms create lots of contrast when they bloom together with your other bright yellow flowering shrubs.

 Cherry trees typically grow 20-30 feet tall.
 Since forsythias usually grow 4 – 10 feet tall, it is always best to plant these flowering plants in front of your cherry trees.